flor14/shinyssd/README.md

 The source code for ``shinySSD`` has been archived to Zenodo with the linked DOI: [@zenodo]

+# Community guidelines

+Report Issues:

+- Questions, feedback, bug reports: please open an issue in the issue tracker of the project or contact the repository owner by email, whichever you feel appropriate.

+Contribution to the software:

+- Contribution to the software: please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
+The description of the pull request must references the corresponding issue.

+Seek support:

+-Contact: florencia.dandrea@gmail.com

 # Acknowledgements

-We wish to thank the R comunity and R-Ladies for their help and support.
+We wish to thank the R comunity, R-Ladies and Las de Sistemas for their help and support.

 # References